Interconnectedness in the Global Financial Market: Estimating inter-market and intra-market interconnectedness

 \subsection{Estimation and correction for non-synchronous trading}

 By ``de-garching'' the returns, a time series is obtained that can be treated in an almost standard regression framework.
-Running a pairwise regression of all the filtered returns generates a measure for the comovement.\footnote{It would, of course, be possible to proceed from here by calculating correlation coefficients.
-However, due to the non-normality of the returns the standard approach for calculating significance levels would not apply.
-Generalized approaches that provide estimated of significance levels of correlation coefficients exist, but our calculations suggest that for large amounts of data it is easier to obtain significance levels from a robust regression.} The only econometric issue of these time series is that the residuals are not normally distributed, which we account for by using a robust regression \citep{robust} with t-distributed errors.
-(See also Figure \ref{fig:distr} in the appendix for details on the distributions of returns and residuals).
+Running a pairwise regression of all the filtered returns generates a measure for the comovement.
+The only econometric issue of these time series is that the residuals are not normally distributed, which we account for by using a robust regression \citep{robust} with t-distributed errors.\footnote{Note that the sample size would in principle allow to proceed from here with a standard regression analysis or the calculation of correlation coefficients.
+However, since we need reliable standard errors and significance bounds we rely on a robust regression framework.
+See also Figure \ref{fig:distr} in the appendix for details on the distributions of returns and residuals.}

 To measure interconnectedness, we estimate pairwise the dependencies for all pairs of stocks $(i,j)$